 [2] Filing Requirements

 A party filing a motion to strike must submit a memorandum of law citing the legal authority upon which the motion is based.
 P.B. § 25-19(a).
 Further, an objection to a motion to strike must be filed at least five days before the matter is scheduled for a hearing on short calendar, which objection shall also be accompanied by memorandum of law.
 P.B. § 25-19(b).
-The motion to strike shall be placed on the calendar no less than fifteen days after it was filed, except as otherwise determined by the court.
+The motion to strike shall be heard no less than fifteen days after it was filed, except as otherwise determined by the court.
 P.B. § 25-17.

 #Comment Begins